This article was updated on June 17, 2018.

 Finding, recruiting and retaining the right finance talent is a constant challenge for finance leaders.
 But there are ways to create an effective talent agenda.
-According to The Wall Street Journal (WSJ), Charles Holley, former CFO of Wal-Mart and current CFO-in-Residence at Deloitte's CFO Program, has leaned toward adopting an "open-to-spend" policy on talent management in order to keep the finance team's skills relevant.
-Identifying, recruiting and developing people requires a CFO's time, but also the necessary organizational capital, according to the WSJ.
+According to The Wall Street Journal (WSJ), Charles Holley, former CFO of Wal-Mart and current independent senior advisor at Deloitte's CFO Program, has leaned toward adopting an "open-to-spend" policy on talent management in order to keep the finance team's skills relevant.
+Identifying, recruiting and developing people require a CFO's time, but also the necessary organizational capital, according to the WSJ.

 How can finance leaders use a talent agenda in order to keep up with the changing needs of the business, especially when balancing the other competing financial and structural priorities of the overall organization?
 Here are three key insights on how finance leaders' thinking can evolve to create a more robust and adaptable talent agenda for their finance teams.